-- 1. Respect the rights, dignity, privacy, and confidentiality of persons engaging in services at all times. - Respect the right to privacy of those supported and shall not solicit private information from those supported unless it is essential.
-Once private information is shared, standards of confidentiality apply. - Respect confidential information shared by colleagues in the course of their professional relationships and interactions unless such information relates to an unethical or illegal activity.
-However, confidentiality should be

-- honored when Peers are supporting clients with a substance use disorder where the illegal activity is limited to personal use of substances. - 4.
+- 5. Advocate for the full involvement of those supported in the communities of their choice and will promote their value to those communities. - 6.
+Understand, encourage, and empower self-advocacy. - 7.
+Recognize that all individuals/families have the right to live in the safest and least restrictive, culturally congruent environment. - 8.
+Strive to eliminate stigma and discrimination. - J. CONFIDENTIALITY - 1.
+Respect the rights, dignity, privacy, and confidentiality of persons engaging in services at all times. - 2.
+Respect the right to privacy of those supported and shall not solicit private information from those supported unless it is essential.
+Once private information is shared, standards of confidentiality apply. - 3.
+Respect confidential information shared by colleagues in the course of their professional relationships and interactions unless such information relates to an unethical or illegal activity.
+However, confidentiality should be honored when Peers are supporting clients with a substance use disorder where the illegal activity is limited to personal use of substances. - 4.
 Comply with all applicable federal and state confidentiality laws and guidelines.
 (In accordance with Part 2, Title 42, Code of Federal Regulations and HIPAA requirements). - 5.
-Discuss with persons engaging in services, and other interested parties, the nature of confidentiality and limitations of the right to confidentiality.

-K. SAFETY & PROTECTION

-- 1. Never engage in romantic or sexual/intimate activities with the persons engaging in services. - 2.
+Discuss with persons engaging in services, and other interested parties, the nature of confidentiality and limitations of the right to confidentiality. - K. SAFETY & PROTECTION - 1.
+Never engage in romantic or sexual/intimate activities with the persons engaging in services. - 2.
 Shall not provide services to individuals with whom they have had a prior romantic or sexual relationship. - 3.
 Shall not engage in exploitive relationships with coworkers or those they support to further their personal, religious, political, or business interests. - 4.
 Follow applicable federal, state, and local laws in the prevention of harm. - 5.
 Inform appropriate persons when disclosure is necessary to prevent serious, foreseeable, and imminent harm to persons served or other identifiable persons.
 In all instances, Medi-Cal Peer Support Specialists should disclose the least amount of confidential information necessary to achieve the desired purpose. - 6.
 Never intimidate, threaten, harass, use undue influence, physical force, or verbal abuse, or make unwarranted promises of benefits to persons engaging in services. - 7.
 Recognize the unique nature of the peer relationship and seek supervision and/or peer support services, as necessary, to maintain appropriate boundaries with persons engaging in services. - 8.
 Treat colleagues with respect, courtesy, fairness, and good faith, and uphold the Code of Ethics.
-Strive to provide a safe environment that is respectful of the impact of trauma on persons engaging in services.
+Strive to provide a safe environment that is respectful of the impact of trauma on persons engaging in services. - L. EDUCATION - 1.
+Remain current regarding new developments in recovery, resiliency and wellness theories, methods, and approaches of related disciplines/systems with whom those who are engaging in services interface. - 2.
+Accept responsibility for continuing education and professional development as part of their commitment to provide quality services. - 3.
+Become familiar with local resources for self-sufficiency, including benefits and employment opportunities and supportive resources for families, parents, and caregivers. - M. MUTUALITY - 1.
+Engage in a relationship of mutual responsibility where power is shared and the Medi-Cal Peer Support Specialist and the persons engaging in services are equally responsible for maintaining a peer relationship that is mutually beneficial. - 2.
+Take responsibility for voicing their own needs and feelings. - 3.
+Make decisions in collaboration with persons served and do not make decisions for persons engaging in services.